 Save time and money: Begin graduate school before you finish your bachelor’s degree by applying to the Accelerated Bachelor's to Master's Option.

 Explore Careers in Real Estate and Economic Development

-When you choose to specialize in real estate and economic development your career path is wide open.
-Check out some careers real estate and economic development.Contact the UB Career and Professional Development Center to learn more about preparing yourself for life post-college: 410.837.5440 ¦ firstname.lastname@example.org ¦ UB Student Center, Room 306
+When you choose to specialize in real estate and economic development, your career path is wide open.
+Check out some careers in real estate and economic development.Contact the UBalt Career and Internship Center to learn more about preparing yourself for life post-college: 410.837.5440 ¦ firstname.lastname@example.org ¦ UBalt Student Center, Room 306